BJP received 39.85 per cent of total donations received by all parties from Electoral Trusts

 According to the rules formulated by the Central Government, Electoral Trusts are required to distribute at least 95% of the total contributions received during the financial year along with the surplus brought forward from earlier financial year to the eligible political parties before 31st March of the said financial year.

-5 Electoral Trusts which have declared receiving contributions during FY 2018-19, have received a total amount of Rs 252.0065 cr from corporates and individuals and distributed Rs 251.554 cr (99.82%) to various political parties.
+Five Electoral Trusts which have declared receiving contributions during FY 2018-19 have received a total amount of Rs 252.0065 cr from corporates and individuals and distributed Rs 251.554 cr (99.82 per cent) to various political parties.

 Donations made by Electoral Trusts to Political Parties: FY 2018-19: